Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/index.md

 The gym’s peak hours are between 7–10 AM and 4–6 PM, aligning with typical pre-work and post-work schedules.
 Understanding check-in behavior during these windows not only helps with staffing and resource allocation, but also provides valuable insight into member commitment and churn risk.

-Check-ins are the most fundamental form of engagement — if members are not using the facilities, the likelihood of cancellation by the 105 day rises sharply.
-When analyzed across all members, several clear patterns emerge:
+Check-ins represent the most fundamental form of engagement.
+Members who don’t use the facility are far more likely to cancel, especially before the 105-day mark.

 - **Usage frequency drives retention**: Members who check in fewer than 4 times per month churn at a  high rate (43.01%), while those with more than 4 monthly visits churn just < 15.3%.